 - 1. Configure subject response attributes and static response attributes in the AM policy you created earlier: - a.
-In the AM admin UI, select the PEP-policy, and go to the ResponseAttributes tab. - b.
+In the AM admin UI, select the PEP-policy, and go to the Response Attributes tab. - b.
 In the SUBJECT ATTRIBUTES frame, select one or more of the available attributes.
-For example, select on . - c.
+For example, select cn. - c.
 In the STATIC ATTRIBUTES frame, add a response attribute pair.
-For example, add the following pair: - PROPERTY NAME: FrequentFlyerStatus
+For example, add the following pair: - PROPERTY NAME: FrequentFlyerStatus d.

-- PROPERTY VALUE: gold

-- d.
 Click Save Changes.

+• PROPERTY VALUE: gold

-- 2. In the AM admin UI, select the java-agent you created earlier.
+2. In the AM admin UI, select the java-agent you created earlier.